-Industry Topics for Tax Guide for Sellers of Firearm and Ammunition Products
+Industry Topics for Sellers of Firearm and Ammunition Products

-The Firearms, Firearm Precursor Parts, and Ammunition Excise Tax
+The California Firearms, Firearm Precursor Parts, and Ammunition Excise Tax

-Visit our Tax Rates – Special Taxes and Fees webpage to view current and historical FET rates.
+Visit our Tax Rates – Special Taxes and Fees webpage to view current and historical CFET rates.

-For the purposes of FET gross receipts include the sales price of the firearms, firearm precursor parts, or ammunition and all charges related to the sale, such as any business expense separately added to any taxable sale listed separately on the invoice or receipt provided to the purchaser.
+For the purposes of the CFET, gross receipts include the sales price of the firearms, firearm precursor parts, or ammunition and all charges related to the sale, such as any business expense separately added to any taxable sale listed separately on the invoice or receipt provided to the purchaser.
+State fees collected at the time of retail sale that are paid by the purchaser (for example, DOJ Firearms Dealer Record of Sale (DROS) fee, Firearms Safety fee, and Safety and Enforcement fee) and that are listed separately on the invoice or receipt provided to the purchaser are not subject to the CFET and should be excluded when calculating the CFET.
+Also, sales and use tax separately stated on the invoice or receipt should not be included in the gross receipts for CFET.

 Sales Tax in General